 While I have the blank one as I like the open endedness of it, there are lots of other ones that may be better suited for you, such as the Q&A one, which gives you a question a day to answer.
 Or maybe you want to make it more specific and pick up the Journal for Mums which asks you a question a day about being a mum.

 Sketchbooks always tell a story, so why not challenge yourself to draw your travels and fill a page a day.
 Whether you pick up a small little sketchbook that fits in your pocket for those quick little doodles, or the type that would carry around a large A3 sketchbook and sit down in front of something beautiful for hours and draw.

 Now I’m not the most creative person, so if I have a good base for my pages before I’ve even started, it’s bound to look pretty.
 I would recommend that you pick one that is a ring binder style folder that allows you to move around the pages and add in extra pages.

 Some of my favourite brands for this include La De Dah Journals and Smash Journals.
-Alongside the journals your can also pick up lots of niche specific add ons such as these travel pads, pockets to add in all the bits you pick up, photobooth frames or use washi tape to add in bits and pieces you’ve picked up along the way.
-Oh I LOVE scrapbooking stuff, the possibilities are just endless.
+Alongside the journals you can also pick up lots of niche specific add-ons such as these travel pads, pockets to add in all the bits you pick up, photobooth frames or use washi tape to add in bits and pieces you’ve picked up along the way.
+Oh, I LOVE scrapbooking stuff, the possibilities are just endless.

 Postcards used to be something you bought and sent on every holiday.
 Now there are not as prevalent but they are still pretty cool.
-Why not summarise your holiday on a postcard and either send it home to yourself, as long as you don’t mind the postman being nosy, or just take them home with you.
-Postcards also make quite cool memories if you frame them, there are a huge range available in most places, from photos, to retros prints.
+Why not summarise your holiday on a postcard and either send it home to yourself, as long as you don’t mind the postman being nosy or just take them home with you.
+Postcards also make quite cool memories if you frame them, there is a huge range available in most places, from photos to retros prints.

 Frame the Currency